Expert Job Search Advice

 - What to Know Before You Apply to a Startup

-One of the most important tools for jobseekers is RSS and Atom feeds.
+One of the most important tools for jobseekers used to be RSS and Atom feeds.
 I’ve written on how they can be leveraged and sourced, but I also found a video clip explaining how I and others use them in our job search.
+UPDATE: Craigslist doesn’t seem to advertise this but my RSS feed reader can still find feeds given a URL of the format:

 Final Thoughts